traverseda/traverseda.github.io-old2/htmlGenerator/content/code/publicKeyInfrastructure.md

 I still use and control the key, it should be presumed that I don't.
 Set a sane default for expiration, and require user intervention to push that expiration off.

-## Use "2 factor" signing

-I should be able to say "only trust this message if it's signed by two of my device-keys".
-That process should be pretty transparent.

 # Finally, a word on securing distributed apps with a web-of-trust